 - 1 green chili (optional)

-- 1 ½ tbsp. peanuts or magaz seeds or poppy seeds or cashews (you can use a mix of all these or any one)
+- 1½ tablespoon peanuts or poppy seeds or 6 cashews (or a mix of all)

 - Finely chop one onion and cube the other one and separate the layers.